memgraph/docs/products/memgraph/v0.15.0/how_to_guides/manage-users-using-ldap.md

 GRANT MATCH TO alice;
 ```

-After Alice logs in again in to the database (to refresh her privileges) she
+After Alice logs in again into the database (to refresh her privileges) she
 will be able to execute the following query:
 ```opencypher
 MATCH (n) RETURN n;